-The AAP Abstract Submission program for the 2013 NCE is now open.
-Please click here to submit an abstract.
-The deadline for submission is Friday, April 12, 2013
+The AAP Abstract Submission program is now OPEN.
+Please click here for submission instructions.
+Deadline for submissions is April 8, 2016.

 The AAP Section on Medical Students, Residents, and Fellowship Trainees has held an annual “Clinical Case Competition” since 2003.
 Residents and medical students can submit abstracts of interesting cases they have come across in their training through the Academy's online abstract submission process.
-The abstracts are judged by a committee of resident leaders, and the top ten authors are invited to present their case in poster format at the Medical Student and Resident Poster Reception at the NCE.
-In addition, they are awarded free one-day NCE registration.
-The first place winner is determined by the Editor-in-Chief of Pediatrics in Review (PIR) before the NCE based on the abstract alone.
+The abstracts are judged by a committee of resident leaders, and the top twenty authors are invited to present their case in poster format at the Medical Student and Resident Poster Reception at the National Conference and Exhibition.
+In addition, they are awarded free one-day conference registration.
+The first place winner is determined by the Editor-in-Chief of Pediatrics in Review (PIR) before the conference based on the abstract alone.
 The Editor-in-Chief will announce the winner at the poster reception and will publish the case in PIR as an Index of Suspicion article the following September.

 Past Winners of the Clinical Case Program